 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The interactive Illinois National Guard Grant application for the 2019-20 academic year is available online via the Student Portal.
-After carefully reviewing the How to Apply section on this page, use the 2019-20 application to apply for the spring 2020 and summer 2020 terms.
-The application priority consideration date for full-year and fall-only awards was October 1, 2019.
+The 2021-22 interactive application for the Illinois National Guard (ING) Grant Program is available to complete and submit online via the Program Applications & Status Checks area of the ISAC Student Portal.
+After carefully reviewing the How to Apply section on this page, use the 2021-22 application to apply for the spring 2022 and summer 2022 terms.
+The application priority consideration date for full-year and fall-only awards was October 1, 2021.
 Applications received after October 1 will be considered only for second semester (second/third quarter) and/or the summer term.